janmaaarc/cloud-playground/README.md

 ### **Project 7 – Infrastructure as Code (IaC)**
 **Objectives:**
-- Deploy EC2 or S3 using Terraform or CloudFormation
+- Deploy EC2 and S3 using Terraform or CloudFormation
 - Version control IaC scripts in GitHub

 **Screenshots:**